Talking to your kids about sex can be daunting, no matter how

 Protection Against STDs

-having sex must always use
+sex must always use

-to protect against STDs.
+along with the cervical cap to protect against STDs.

 Abstinence (not having sex) is the only method that always